barronbytes/Learning-to-Code/APIs/Flashcards/README.md

 2. What folder structure and files do I need to create an API?
 3. What options exist for making an API with Python?

 Ultimately, I decided to use **FastAPI** to leverage its built-in documentation support.
-Google Images provided an article link with API design guidance:
+Google Images provided me API design guidance:

 <figure>
 <img src="demo/api_diagram.PNG" alt="API design and file structure" style="width:100%">